garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Bonds or Debentures (Government or Company).md

 - Bond valuations (Bond price) inversely related to changes in prevailing [[Interest rates (r)]]
 	- #acctg151Gexample If [[Interest rates (r)]] is higher, people would choose to put money into the [[Banks (Commercial Banks)]] instead of purchasing [[Bonds or Debentures (Government or Company)]] $\rightarrow$ demand for bond decreases = bond price decrease
 - Government cannot go bankrupt because they can just print money
+- a [[Securities]] that obligates the issuer to make specified payments to the bondholders
+	- you get the value at maturity date
 ## Main idea
 - they are both bonds.
 However, company bonds are riskier as the government cannot go bankrupt which means that it is less risk.